Aiden-ytarame/PAMultiplayer/README.md

 ### Host

-* Select any arcade level
+* Select any arcade level, or click 'Remote Challenge' after Custom Logs
 * Start the level by pressing the Mutliplayer button
 * Invite friends through Steam or Discord
 * Wait for players to join your lobby and load the level (the indicator beside their names tell you when they've loaded)